Gametrics/standards/grc.md

 .# Abstract

-This document defines a new encoding method for video game hardware/software identity and condition, and optionally, repair history.
+This memo defines a new encoding method for video game hardware/software identity and condition, and optionally, repair history.

+.# Status of This Memo

+This standard is currently in a developmental, RFC draft phase.
+It should not be used for any non-development purpose until it has been finalized and tooling has been developed.

+.# Copyright Notice

+Copyright 2021 - Mike Parks, Alexander Parrish, and contributors

+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in the file [LICENSE.MD](https://raw.githubusercontent.com/Karunamon/grc/master/LICENSE.md), located in the same repository as this standard doc.

 {mainmatter}